jim-at-jibba/micropython.nvim/README.md

 }
 ```
 - `:MPSetPort` to set the port
+- `:MPSetStubbs` to set the stubs for the board
-- `:MPSetBaud` to set the baudrate if the same as the default `115200`
+- `:MPSetBaud` to set the baudrate if not the same as the default `115200`
 - `pip install -r requirments.txt` to install the required packages

 Now you be able to run the project using `:MPRun`.
-The inclusion of `micropython-rp2-stubs` is optional but highly recommended as it provides intellisense for the RP2 board.
 ### Statusline

 A statusline component can be easily added to show whether a buffer is tagged.